 Before joining the CIPD, Charles worked for the Industrial Relations Services Department and the Local Government Management Board.
 He has a degree in economics from Aberystwyth University and a Master's in HR from the London School of Economics.
 He is a Chartered Fellow of the CIPD.

-Lutfur Ali, Senior Public Policy Adviser, Equality, Diversity, Inclusion and Change
+Lutfur Ali, Senior Policy and Practice Adviser, Equality, Diversity, and Inclusion

 Lutfur has dedicated more than 30 years to championing social justice, equality, diversity, inclusion (EDI) and change in the public, private and third sector.
 He strongly believes in the importance of effective EDI leadership in driving sustainable improvements and delivering organisational vision, mission and goals.